ordina-jworks/ordina-jworks.github.io/_posts/2017-06-21-pragmatic-architecture-today.md

 This is the 2017 Mercedes F1 W08 Hybrid.
 It weights 702kg and has between 750 and 850 horsepower.
-It is made out of approximately 80 000 different components.
+It is made out of approximately 80.000 different components.
-The price of the car is an estimated 10 million Eur.
+The price of the car is an estimated 10 million Euro.
 That is just for the car, not for the R&amp;D that made the car possible.

 Looking back at the viewpoints from above, it is easy to identify how these relate to the construction of the car:

 * A Formula One car needs a very specific factory (_Development View_).
 It is not built in the same factory Mercedes builds its trucks.
-* The cars need to be transported all around the world (all the Formula One cars travel over 100 000 miles in the air).
+* The cars need to be transported all around the world (all the Formula One cars travel over 100.000 miles in the air).
 This can be documented in the _Deployment view_.
 * Maintaining a Formula One car during a race has a huge operational cost and requires a lot of coordination (_Operational View_).
 Just count the number of engineers during a pitstop.
 * ...

-In the 2015 and 2016, the predecessors of this car won the Formula One World Championship.
+In the 2015 and 2016 season, the predecessors of this car won the Formula One World Championship.
 At the moment of writing, the 2017 car is also leading the championship.
 This pattern is quite common in Formula One.
 The older cars however, are currently up for display in a museum.